KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/gps_graphic.rst

    * - Parameter
      - Value
      - Description
+   * - GPS File
+     - Open file
+     - Select a file with the GPS data.
+Supported formats are :file:`.gpx` and :file:`.tcx`.
-   * - Offset
+   * - Time offset in seconds
      - Integer
-     - An offset (in seconds) to be added to the video file to match it to the GPS track.
-Most of the time this willTrim start at least need to be set to the timezone difference between the two files plus some seconds if the video recording device isn't precisely set to correct time.
+     - An offset in seconds to be added to the video file to match it to the GPS track.
+Most of the time this will at least need to be set to the timezone difference between the two files plus some seconds if the video recording device isn't precisely set to correct time.
 GPS time is always exact and in UTC\ [1]_.
 Use positive values if GPS is ahead of video and negative otherwise.
    * - Smoothing level
      - Integer
      - How many GPS points to smooth in order to eliminate GPS errors.
 A value of 1 does not smooth locations, it only calculates the extra fields (speed, distance, etc) it also interpolates missing values for heart rate and altitude.